 | Net owner revenue | $3,200 |

-Some managers calculate their fee on net revenue (after platform fees), which results in a slightly lower absolute cost.
-Always clarify the fee basis before signing a contract.
+Some managers calculate their fee on net revenue (after platform fees are deducted), which lowers the absolute cost slightly.
+Always clarify the fee basis — gross vs. net — before signing a contract.

 | Structure | Typical Rate | Description |